 (3) It has a layered texture.
 I believe texture can make or break a recipe.
 I personally love a variety of textures in my foods – it adds dimension to any meal.

 I’m not sure how to describe all the wonderful textures you find inside this oatmeal.
-It’s smooth and velvety thanks to the Silk Almondmilk.
+It’s smooth and velvety.
 It’s got some chewy, bitty bumps thanks to the chopped dates.
 And it even has a little crunch thanks to the walnuts.

 Developing this recipe reminded me of how much I love eating oatmeal in the morning.
 It’s not only comforting and warm, but also it’s incredibly quick and easy to make.
 Quick and easy is music to my ears during the busy morning rush.